 The entire family (which includes our pets) gets involved with the process!

-Finally, either fresh or dried, gently place them in the delicious chicken brodo that you made and boil them until they rise to the top . . . taste the tortellini to determine that the pasta is cooked “al dente”, not soft!
-Also add some salt to the brodo to your preference level, it really enhances the flavor quite a bit.
+Finally, either fresh or dried, gently place the delicate tortellini in the delicious chicken brodo that you made and boil them until they rise to the top . . . taste the tortellini to determine that the pasta is cooked “al dente”, not soft!
+Also add some salt to the brodo to your preference level, it really enhances the flavor quite a bit . . . it’s totally up to you.

 Serve with FRESHLY GRATED PARMIGIANO cheese!